-Natural disasters [PAEC Report 102 Part One recommendation 6]
+Natural disasters [PAEC Report on the 2011-12 Budget Estimates - Part one recommendation 6]

 Departments are required to demonstrate high standards of transparency and accountability when reporting on the effectiveness of how funding allocated to natural disaster relief was managed.
 It is expected that this note disclosure include the level of funding spent on individuals, state-owned assets, businesses and community groups affected as a result of a natural disaster.